Sell Jewelry in Mobridge, SD: Gold, Silver & Estate Pieces

 925 92.5% silver

-If you've inherited jewelry and aren't sure what you have, you're not alone.
-It's one of the most common situations we see.
-People come in with a shoebox, a jewelry armoire, or a velvet pouch of assorted pieces — some gold, some costume, some in between — and they just need someone to sort it out.
+If you have inherited jewelry and are not sure what you have, you are not alone.
+People often come in with a shoebox, jewelry armoire, pouch, or small bag of assorted pieces: some gold, some sterling, some plated, and some costume.
+We help sort through it clearly.

-• We separate precious metal pieces from costume jewelry and explain the difference clearly
+• We separate likely precious-metal pieces from costume jewelry where possible.

-• We test anything that looks like it might be gold or silver, even if there's no visible stamp
+• We test items that appear to be gold or silver, even if there is no visible stamp.

-• You decide what to sell and what to keep — there's no minimum, no requirement to sell everything
+• You decide what to sell and what to keep.
+There is no requirement to sell everything.

-Both options put cash in your hand the same day.
+Both options can put cash in your hand.
 The difference is whether you want the option to get the item back.

 Selling Is Right If...

-• You don't plan to want the item back
+• You do not plan to want the item back

 • The item is gold, silver, or precious metal you no longer need

-• It's estate or inherited jewelry with no sentimental attachment
+• It is estate or inherited jewelry with no sentimental attachment

 A Pawn Loan Is Right If...